Alexandria Ocasio-Cortez: 2020

 Michelle Caruso-Cabrera challenged Ocasio-Cortez in the 2020 Democratic primary.
 After Ocasio-Cortez won the nomination, Caruso-Cabrera reorganized and ran in the general election as the Serve America Movement nominee.
 Ocasio-Cortez's Republican challengers in the general election included nominee John Cummings, a former police officer, and Antoine Tucker, a write-in candidate.

-The American Prospect wrote in October 2020 that Ocasio-Cortez was "spending the 2020 campaign running workshops" for constituents on workplace organizing, fighting eviction, and organizing collective childcare.
-They noted that Ocasio-Cortez was often not featured in the streamed workshops, saying the "strategy decentralizes the candidate from her own campaign."
+The American Prospect wrote in October 2020 that Ocasio-Cortez was "spending the 2020 campaign running workshops" for constituents on workplace organizing, fighting eviction, and organizing childcare.
+They noted that Ocasio-Cortez was often not featured in the streamed workshops, saying the "strategy decentralizes the candidate from her own campaign".

 On October 20, 2020, Ocasio-Cortez hosted a Twitch stream of the social deduction game Among Us, with fellow congresswoman Ilhan Omar, and many established streamers such as Pokimane, Hasan Piker, DrLupo, and mxmtoon.
 The stream peaked with over 400,000 viewers and, according to The Guardian's Joshua Rivera, succeeded in humanizing her.
 Ocasio-Cortez again streamed Among Us on Twitch on November 27, 2020, with Hasan Piker, xQc, ContraPoints and Canadian MP Jagmeet Singh to raise money for food pantries, eviction defense legal aid, and community support organizations to assist those suffering economic hardship during the COVID-19 pandemic.
 The stream raised $200,000 and Ocasio-Cortez wrote, "This is going to make such a difference for those who need it most right now."

 2022

-Ocasio-Cortez was unopposed in the Democratic primary.
+Ocasio-Cortez ran unopposed in the Democratic primary.
 She defeated Republican Tina Forte and Conservative Party nominee Desi Cuellar in the general election.

+2024

+In May, the DSA debated whether to endorse Ocasio-Cortez.
+Some members argued that she was more committed to the Democratic Party and that her positions on Palestine had become weaker.
+On June 23, the DSA National Political Committee (NPC) voted to endorse her so long as she fulfilled its list of demands, most concerning Palestine.
+The New York City chapter, which endorsed her, rejected the deal.
+On July 10, the NPC withdrew its endorsement of Ocasio-Cortez, citing her participation in a panel that conflated antisemitism with anti-Zionism, her support for a resolution that characterized denial of Israel's right to exist as antisemitism, and a co-signed press release in support of the Iron Dome defense system.

+Investment banker Marty Dolan, a moderate Democrat, ran against Ocasio-Cortez in the primary.
+Ocasio-Cortez won overwhelmingly.

+Ocasio-Cortez again easily won the general election against Forte.
+Some voters in her district split their tickets, voting for Ocasio-Cortez and for Trump in the presidential election.
+Harris won 65% of the district's vote and Trump 33%, an increase from 2020.
+A political analyst said this was because both Trump and Ocasio-Cortez "were leading with the message of working-class pocketbook issues".
+Ocasio-Cortez asked those who split their tickets why they did so; some said that they both cared about the working class and were "less establishment", while others cited the Gaza war and the economy.